 Elizabeth Ann Neary

 Position title: Project Assistant (2020--)

 Phone: 608.262.3855, Room 216

 Elizabeth is a Ph.D.
 Candidate in the Department of Spanish & Portuguese at UW–Madison.
 She specializes in cultural exchanges between Christians and Muslims on the Iberian Peninsula during the 16th and 17th centuries.
-Her dissertation title is Perfidious Liaisons Mixed Marriage in Early Modern Spanish Literature.
+Her dissertation is titled Significant Others Mixed Marriage in Early Modern Spanish Literature.
 She earned an M.A. from Middlebury College and a B.A. from Muhlenberg College.